Redvers Encryption Device

-The Redvers Encryption Device is an AES (Advanced Encryption Standard) 128, 192 or 256 bit encryption and decryption algorithm, specifically designed for COBOL applications.
+The Redvers Encryption Module is an AES (Advanced Encryption Standard) 128, 192 or 256 bit encryption and decryption algorithm, specifically designed for COBOL applications.

 Main features: